Lorraine333/Lorraine333.github.io/_pages/about.md

   - /about.html
 ---

-I'm an assistant professor in the [Department of Computer Science](https://www.cs.pitt.edu/) at the University of Pittsburgh.
-I'm also affiliated with the [ISP program](https://www.isp.pitt.edu/about) at [SCI](https://www.sci.pitt.edu/).
-Me and my students actively maintain the [Pitt NLP Seminar](https://pitt-nlp-seminar.github.io).
+I'm an Assistant Professor in the [Department of Computer Science](https://www.cs.pitt.edu/) at the University of Pittsburgh.
+I'm also affiliated with the [ISP program](https://www.isp.pitt.edu/about) at [SCI](https://www.sci.pitt.edu/) and serve as a Center Associate at the [Learning Research & Development Center](https://www.lrdc.pitt.edu/) at Pitt.
+Together with my students, I actively maintain the [Pitt NLP Seminar](https://pitt-nlp-seminar.github.io).

 **My research interests** are at the intersection of natural language processing and machine learning.
 In particular, I'm interested in
 1. Understand model behavior via evaluation benchmark design and exploration around the meaning of model parameters in complex or long-tail situations.